tankbottoms/juice-docs-v2.5/docs/user/legal/Juicebox/guiding-principles.md

 **(n) Amendment.** This Agreement may not be amended, modified, or revoked, in whole or in part, or any provisions waived, except via a vote occurring through the Dapp.

 **(o) Securities Laws Matters.** THE TOKENS HAVE NOT BEEN REGISTERED UNDER THE SECURITIES ACT OF 1933, AS AMENDED, STATE SECURITIES LAWS, OR THE LAWS OF ANY COUNTRY OUTSIDE THE UNITED STATES.
 THEY PROVIDE NO RIGHT TO ANY PROFITS OR LOSSES OF THE DAO NOR IS THERE A REASONABLE EXPECTATION OF PROFIT FROM BUYING OR RECEIVING THE TOKENS.
 THE TOKENS ONLY PROVIDE THE HOLDER WITH GOVERNANCE RIGHTS THAT ARE SPECIFICALLY LIMITED IN THIS AGREEMENT.

-**(p) Communication by Electronic Means.** Unless otherwise required by law or by agreement, any notice, vote, consent, petition, or other oral or written communication required or permitted can be delivered by electronic means, provided that, in the case where such communication expressly or impliedly requires the signature of the person submitting the communication, means are in place to reasonably assure the authenticity of the signature, including Cryptographic signatures.

 [^1]: The maximum number of 115792089237316195423570985008687907853269984665640564039457584007913129639935
 [^2]: Gnosis Multi-Signature Wallet, :eth:0xAF28bcB48C40dBC86f52D459A6562F658fc94B1e